 There are a few steps that will help you prevent chemical poisoning released from new furniture:

 ● Check certifications before purchasing.
-One of the most famous ones is Greenguard Certification.
+One of the most popular ones is Greenguard Certification.

 ● Unwrap new furniture outdoors to let it air out.